kajal1106/mobile-pdf-upload/README.md

 * ✅ Toast and dialog for success/error feedback
 * 📱 Mobile-first, responsive UI (Tailwind CSS)

-Here’s your updated **🖼️ Final UI Highlights** section with 2 rows of cards for cleaner visual balance in the README:

 ---

 ## 🖼️ Final UI Highlights